ceers/ceers-nircam/stage1.md

 We subtract the "wisp" features from detectors A3, A4, B3 and B4 of the F150W
 and F200W images.
-We use the wisp templates provided by the NIRCam team that were released on 2022 August 26 [(wisps_2022_08_26.tgz)](https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-features-and-caveats/nircam-claws-and-wisps).
+We use the wisp templates provided by the NIRCam team that were released on 2022 August 26.
+(Wisps are described in the [JDox](https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-features-and-caveats/nircam-claws-and-wisps), and the templates are [hosted at STScI](https://stsci.app.box.com/s/1bymvf1lkrqbdn9rnkluzqk30e8o2bne) and called wisps_2022_08_26.tgz.).
 The wisp features can have a variable brightness from exposure to exposure, and so our subtraction routine scales the templates to match the brightness of the feature in each individual image.